Mahan-RN/CineLoca/README.md

 ![Image](readmeResources\imdb_url.png)

 ### b) TV Show Curation
-**1-** Each TV show shoud be a directory containing the seasons of that show as its sub-directories.
+**1-** Each TV show should be a directory containing the seasons of that show as its sub-directories.
 Each season directory should contain all the episodes of that season.
 Store all TV show directories under a single parent directory.
 Let's call it `series` for the rest of this tutorial.